powa-team/powa/docs/architecture.rst

    :alt: Remote mode diagram

-As you can see, all metrics and performance data are now stored on an external server, usually a dedicated serverm that we call the **repository server**.
+As you can see, all metrics and performance data are now stored on an external server, usually a dedicated server, that we call the **repository server**.
 The monitored server(s) are called the **remote server**, and you can setup as many as you want.